enso-org/enso/docs/language-server/protocol-language-server.md

 ### `ai/completionProgress`

-Sent from server to the client to inform abouth the progress of the [`ai/completion`](#aicompletion) request.
+Sent from server to the client to inform about the progress of the [`ai/completion`](#aicompletion) request.

 - **Type:** Notification